ztomsy/ztom/README.md

 ZTOM is the Python SDK for implementing the Trade Order Management System for crypto exchanges.

-It's build upon the [CCXT ](https://github.com/ccxt/ccxt)library and simplifies the development of fail-safe applications and trading algorithms by providing tools for managing the trade orders execution and control.
+It's build upon the [CCXT ](https://github.com/ccxt/ccxt)library and simplifies the development of fail-safe applications and trading algorithms by providing tools for managing the trade orders execution and some supplementary tools for configuration, flow control, reporting and etc.

 With ZTOM it's possible to create, maintain and cancel trade orders using different triggers and conditions apart from the implementation of exchange's communication API.